Kyle Terada-USA TODAY Sports. Pictured: Golden State Warriors guard Stephen Curry (30)

-- The Celtics and Warriors lead the way, but the Lakers’ win total is up 20 from last year thanks to LeBron James.
+- The Warriors (62) and Celtics (59) led the way, but the Lakers’ increase in win total from 2017 to 2018 was the highest of any team in the NBA thanks to LeBron James.

 Notes & Trends

 2017-18 W-L: 58-24

 The Warriors win total is closed less than it was last season (67.5), with 2017-18 being the only season under Steve Kerr Golden State went under their projected win total.
 In 2017, the Warriors proved that home-court advantage doesn’t mean a ton since they can win on the road at a moment’s notice (24-14 on the road in the playoffs under Steve Kerr).
 Golden State has eclipsed the 65.5 win total in three of four seasons under Kerr.

 Westgate Win Total: 48